What is a Bachelor of Arts in Psychology?

 You are taught to think quantitatively, analytically, and independently about psychological concepts and stand out from others with these unique opportunities:

-- Master practical skills valued by employers including designing, executing, and troubleshooting independent projects; collecting and manipulating quantitative information; and writing concise and clear reports and making formal presentations
+- Master competitive skills valued by employers including project management, communication of complex ideas, working with others in a professional environment, collecting and analyzing data to answer questions, writing concise and clear reports and making formal presentations.

 Learning and Memory